Ulm-IQO/qudi-core/docs/programming_guidelines/hardware_with_multiple_interfaces.md

 logic modules due to the changed attribute access syntax.

 In order to work around this issue the `qudi.core.connector.Connector` object is your best friend.
-During instantiation of a `Connector` object the logic module passes the interface type or class name as parameter.
+During instantiation of a `Connector` object the logic module passes the interface type as parameter.
 As such the `Connector` instance can provide a hardware module proxy object when called to hide the overload mechanics of interface methods from the calling logic module.
 This is enabled by `qudi.util.overload.OverloadProxy`.